Harper's 3 helps cold-shooting Tigers beat Charleston 62-58 - WDEF

 Harper then made one of two free throws with 3.2 seconds left to seal it.

-Earlier on Friday in the East Region bracket at Viejas, No. 4 seed Wichita State was beaten 81-75 by No. 13 Marshall.
-And on Thursday night, No. 4 seed Arizona was routed 89-68 by 13th-seeded Buffalo in the South Region bracket at Boise, Idaho.
+Earlier on Friday in the East Region bracket at Viejas, No. 4 seed Wichita State was beaten 81-75 by No. 13 seed Marshall.
+And on Thursday night, No. 4 seed Arizona was routed 89-68 by 13th-seeded Buffalo in a South Region game at Boise, Idaho.

 Jarrell Brantley scored a game-high 24 points for Charleston, and Riller added 16.